 Ozar Ganpati Temple dedicated to Lord Ganesh is one of the eight Ashtavinayak Temples of Pune in Maharashtra.
-The temple is in Ozar in Junnar Taluk, in Nashik District.
-If one follows a sequence when visiting the Ashtavinayak Temples, the Vighneswar Vinayak Temple comes seventh.
-Since Lord Ganesh defeated a demon named Vighnasur at this place, the Lord became popular as Vighneswar Vinayak – The one who removes obstacles.
+Since Lord Ganesh defeated a demon named Vighnasur at this place, the Lord became popular as Vighneswar Vinayak.
+The Vighneshwar Vinayak idol is believed to be self-manifested and is covered in vermillion.

-The Ozar Ganpati Temple was built during the reign of Peshwas.
+The history of Ozar Ganpati Temple says that it was built during the reign of Peshwas.
 Chimaji Appa, military commander of the Peshwas covered the shikhara with gold retrieved from Vasai Fort.
 Then in 1967 Appa Shastri Joshi, an ardent devotee of Lord Ganesh renovated the temple again.

 Legend of Vigneshwar: According to the Puranas, a king by name Abhinandana performed a sacrifice, during which he missed out on making an offering to Lord Indra.
 So, the angry Lord sent Lord Yama to create chaos and stop the sacrifice.
 Then, Lord Yama took the form of a demon Vighnasur – the one who creates obstacles.
 Vighnasur not only disturbed the sacrifice but also created several obstacles for all good deeds in the universe.
 Therefore, the people and sages approached Lord Brahma and Lord Shiva with their problem.
 The Lords advised the people that they request Lord Ganesh for his help.